yousseftechdev/YT-CNC-Plotter/JOURNAL.md

 The PCB has the 3 motor drivers connected to the GPIO on the Arduino, and there are some capacitors to minimize flyback voltage from the motors, I added a barrel jack to power the Arduino and the motors, they are wired in parallel though and I'm not sure if that's dangerous.

-And also I will not be soldering the Arduino onto the board because that would be a waste of a perfectly good dev board so I'll use female pin headers in its place during assebly
+And also I will not be soldering the Arduino onto the board because that would be a waste of a perfectly good dev board so I'll use female pin sockets in its place during assebly

 PCB Images:<br>
 Schematic:<br>